BV quantization in perturbative algebraic QFT: Fundamental concepts and perspectives: Towards a non-perturbative formulation

-for consistency with the infinitesimal version.
-In the path integral language, $D_F(X)$ should be the Jacobian (or possibly the logarithm of the Jacobian) of the configuration space transformation $g\in G$.
+In the path integral language, $\Acal_F(g)$ should be the logarithm of the Jacobian of the configuration space transformation $g\in G$.
 If no renormalization was needed, it would not depend on $F$.
-The interpretation of $D_F(X)$ as the Jacobian is consistent with the infinitesimal formulation, since the derivative of the Jacobian of $g$ gives the divergence of the vector filed $X$, generating $g$.
+The interpretation of $\Acal_F(X)$ as the log Jacobian is consistent with the infinitesimal formulation, since the derivative of the Jacobian of $g$ gives the divergence of the vector filed $X$, generating $g$.

-Let's start with the situation where the theory is defined by a quadratic action $L_0$ (that does not depend on antifields) and the local vector fields we consider are constant, i.e. take $g=\exp(X)$, where $X(x)$ does not depend on $\ph$.
-In such situation, we can define as before: